 You need more eyes than yours in the process of creating your vision statement.
 If you plan to have an advisory committee or board of directors, drafting the vision statement is a perfect role for them.
 I suggest devoting 2-3 meetings to creating the vision statement.

 Meeting One: Brainstorm to the moon and back.
-Have a hearty conversation about what today’s Christian woman needs and what is not available to her as it relates to the passion God has given you.
-If it is prayer, ask and discuss “what resources do women need to cultivate a strong prayer life?” or “why do women not pray?”
+Discuss what today’s Christian woman needs and what is not available to her regarding the passion God has given you.
+If it is prayer, ask and discuss “What resources do women need to cultivate a strong prayer life?” or “Why do women not pray?”

 If your women’s ministry focuses on elderly women, discuss and brainstorm from their perspective.
 Whatever your “lane” is, brainstorm: